 Bingo

-This is an age-old classic great for all ages.
+This is an age-old classic, great for all ages.
 It’s one of the best online group games to play.
 The classic game involves Bingo cards with numbers on them and a mechanism for randomly picking a number.

 How to Play.
 The Bingo caller, the person organizing this fun online game, gives each player a Bingo card that contains their numbers.
 The caller then selects a number at random and calls it out to the group.

 How to Win at Bingo.
 The game ends when a player successfully connects five spaces in a vertical, horizontal, or diagonal line.
+Setting a time limit for each round can help keep the game fast-paced and engaging.

 Word Scatter

-Rules to the Game.
-The goal of Word Scatter is to find words within the scattered letter on the game board.
+Rules of the Game.
+The goal of Word Scatter is to find words within the scattered letters on the game board.
 Each word will give you points based on the letters, similar to Scrabble.
 If you “find” a word that isn’t listed in the game library of over 265,000 words, you receive a 10-point penalty.
 If a player misspells a word, they also automatically lose 10 points.

 Picking the Winner.
-The player with the most points, meaning they found the most words worth the most points, at the end of the game is the winner.
+The player with the most points, meaning they found the most words worth the most points, at the end of the game, is the winner.

 Skribbl